jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 complete Code QL and Network Security.
 Create efficiency in current systems.
-Unify critical tools and systems, including the numerous Identity systems, SOCIR, case management, and risk management.
+Unify critical tools and systems, including the numerous Identity systems, SOC/IR, case management, and risk management.
 Create common tooling and mechanisms to ensure compliance with Secure by Default and